Meet The Philippines' First Transgender Congresswoman

 Roman, a member of the Liberal Party, is the first transgender person elected to the Philippine House of Representatives.
 The 49-year-old won the lower house seat in the country's Bataan province, an office that was previously held by her mother.

 It was a long road to Roman's election.
 The Philippines, a predominantly Catholic country, has seen a fair amount of public ridicule, discrimination, and even violence against LGBTQ people, CNN notes.
-As Refinery29 has previously reported, protections are lacking, and there is much confusion over the difference between gender identity and sexual orientation.
+Protections are lacking, and there is much confusion over the difference between gender identity and sexual orientation.

 Roman's election could signify a turning point for the LGBTQ community in the country.